Information & Resources to Help Communities #LiveUnited During the Coronavirus Pandemic

 Learn More: 2-1-1 CT’s Topic Page

-Evictions & Rental Assistance: As of 4/23/20, all eviction orders (called “executions”) issued by housing courts in CT have been suspended through July 1st.
-Additionally, as of April 10th, Executive Order 7X prohibits landlords from delivering any new notices to quit or beginning eviction proceedings prior to July 1st, unless there is a serious nuisance issue.
+Evictions & Rental Assistance: Executive Order 7X prohibits landlords from beginning eviction proceedings prior to August 22nd, unless there is a serious nuisance issue.
+Additionally, previously issued evictions cannot be executed until August 1st.
 If an individual is being forced or locked out of their apartment, they may contact the police or their town/city housing code enforcement office for help.
+For a helpful explanation of the current situation from CTLAWHELP, click here.
 Individuals needing assistance can click here to find a program that helps with landlord/tenant issues.
 Rent Relief (Grace Period): According to Executive Order 7X, residential renters have an automatic 60-day grace period for rent due in April that they are unable to pay.
 So long as the April rent is paid within 60 days, the landlord may not deliver a notice to quit, impose late fees, or retaliate in any way.
 Renters who are unable to pay their May rent, must notify the landlord that they have a loss of income due to COVID-19 in order to receive a similar 60-day extension on the May rent.
 For renters who have paid a security deposit of more than one month’s rent, they may request that the landlord apply all or part of that excess to unpaid April, May or June rent.
+There is no July rent extension.
+July rent is due by its regular deadline.
 Rental Assistance: Programs that provide direct rental assistance are few (see list here) – individuals and families struggling to pay their rent should be sure to talk to their landlord about the situation.
 Individuals who live in public or subsidized housing should report a decrease in income immediately and ask to have the rent amount reduced.
 Households should also avail themselves of all the other benefit programs and basic needs assistance that is available (see the categories on this page for ‘Financial Assistance,’ ‘Food Assistance,’ and ‘Other Basic Needs.’

-Foreclosures & Mortgage Assistance: As of 04/23/20, all foreclosure sales previously scheduled for June and through July 18, 2020 have been cancelled in order to prevent a potential gathering of individuals at the auction site.
+Foreclosures & Mortgage Assistance: As of 06/09/20, all foreclosure sales previously scheduled prior to August 22, 2020 have been cancelled in order to prevent a potential gathering of individuals at the auction site.
+See this announcement here: https://www.jud.ct.gov/HomePDFs/ForeclosureSaleOrder.pdf.
 Homeowners who have been laid off or have lost income/work hours should contact their mortgage company about getting a forbearance and other mortgage relief.
 Federally-Backed Mortgages: Homeowners with mortgages through a federally backed lender like Fannie Mae, Freddie Mac or the Federal Housing Authority (FHA), can request a 180-day forbearance without fees or penalties.
 Additionally, these homeowners are protected from foreclosure under a 60-day foreclosure and foreclosure-related eviction moratorium.
 Other Mortgages: There is also relief available to homeowners with mortgages held by non-federally backed servicers.
 Most Connecticut banks and credit unions have agreed to a statewide mortgage payment relief program, which included a 90 day grace period for mortgage payment, relief from fees and charge, and no new foreclosures for 60 days.
 Homeowners in need of additional mortgage counseling and assistance can visit 211ct.org (enter the zip code/town and press 🔎) to find a program that can help.
 For more information on mortgage relief options, visit the CT Department of Banking’s website.

 Shelter: Anyone in Connecticut who is in immediate need of shelter should dial 2-1-1 for shelter options.
 Shelter providers and partners are taking steps to protect the health of residents and staff.
 A resource guide for shelter providers can be found here.